support-and-care/doc-for-maven/docs/maven-developer/how-to/setup-dev-environment.md

 ## Step 2

-Checkout the component, you want to build or to contribute to.
+Checkout the component's repository, you want to build or to contribute to.
 If you are not sure, where to start looking for your first contributions, check

 - plugins in the [Catalogue of existing plugins](../../plugin-developer/reference/plugins-catalog.md),